nlohmann/json/docs/mkdocs/docs/features/binary_formats/messagepack.md

 !!! info "NaN/infinity handling"

-	If NaN or Infinity are stored inside a JSON number, they are serialized properly. function which serializes NaN or Infinity to `null`.
+    If NaN or Infinity are stored inside a JSON number, they are serialized properly in contrast to the [dump](../../api/basic_json/dump.md) function which serializes NaN or Infinity to `null`.

 ??? example